-5 Things You Shouldn't Do After Coloring Hair
+7 Things You Shouldn't Do After Coloring Your Hair

-Now that you’ve spent hours and hundreds of dollars getting your hair to that just-perfect color, you aren’t going to go ahead and ruin it, are you?
-Truth be told, most of us do at least one—if not all five—of these hair no-nos within the first week or so after having our hair professionally colored, even if it’s unintentional.
+Now that you’ve spent hours and hundreds of dollars getting your hair to that just-perfect color, it's time to keep it intact for as long as possible.
+Truth be told, most of us do at least one—if not all seven—of these hair no-nos within the first week or so after having our hair professionally colored, even if it’s unintentional.
 Here are the expert answers to your most important questions about how to keep your color fresh, shiny and vibrant.

 Lay Off the Chemicals